bluesillybeard/Pinc2/readme.md

 - set up clang-tidy or another linter
 - set up testing with valgrind or other runtime analysis tools
 - allocation tracking
-- Add option to capture mouse and lock mouse
-    - Capture mouse just forces it to be in the window.
-As much as I hate this as a user, may as well just add it for completeness.
-    - Lock mouse forces it to be in the window, and is used for first-person games for camera movement, and sometimes by applications (like Blender) to have infinite mouse movement for certain operations (like changing unbounded sliders or panning the camera).
 - More build systems
     - scons
     - premake